RaAhYaMa/bambangshop/README.md

 3. In the context of managing a list of subscribers, using `DashMap` provides thread safety, which is crucial in a concurrent environment.
 While a Singleton pattern could be implemented to manage the subscribers, it may not inherently provide the same level of thread safety as `DashMap`.
 Therefore, retaining `DashMap` is advisable to ensure safe concurrent access to the list of subscribers.

 #### Reflection Publisher-2

+1. In the Model-View Controller (MVC) compound pattern, there is no “Service” and “Repository”.
+Model in MVC covers both data storage and business logic.
+We need to separate “Service” and “Repository” from a Model to adhere to the Single Responsibility Principle, which states that a class should have only one reason to change.
+By separating these concerns, we can achieve better modularity, making the code easier to maintain and test.

+2. If we only use the Model, we risk creating a tightly coupled system where the business logic and data access are intertwined.
+This can lead to increased code complexity, as changes in one area may necessitate changes in others.
+For example, interactions between models like Program, Subscriber, and Notification could become convoluted, making it harder to understand and manage the codebase.

+3. Postman is an invaluable tool for testing APIs.
+It allows for easy creation and execution of HTTP requests, making it simple to test endpoints and view responses.
+Features like collections, environment variables, and automated testing scripts are particularly useful for group projects, as they streamline collaboration and ensure consistency in testing across different environments.

 #### Reflection Publisher-3